AppertaFoundation/HoloRepository-2020/HoloRepository-HoloLens-dev/README.md

 To find more information of the testing in Unity, you could access the [Unity Manual](https://docs.unity3d.com/Manual/testing-editortestsrunner.html) website.

 ## Code organisation
 The rest of the components of the overall project are kept in the [HoloRepository-Core](https://github.com/AppertaFoundation/HoloRepository-2020/tree/master/CloudHoloRepository2020-Core%20(Untested%20WIP)) mono-repository.
 The only exception are the components that are developed in Unity/C#, they are separately kept in this [HoloRepository-HoloLens](https://github.com/AppertaFoundation/HoloRepository-2020/tree/master/HoloRepository-HoloLens-dev) repository.
-The original repository with alternative branches can be accessed in this [Original-HoloRepository-HoloLens](https://github.com/nbckr/HoloRepository-HoloLens)
+The original repository with alternative branches can be accessed in this [Original-HoloRepository-HoloLens](https://github.com/nbckr/HoloRepository-HoloLens) repository.

 ## Contact and support
 This component is owned by [fanbomeng97](https://github.com/fanbomeng97).
 Please get in touch if you have any questions.
 For change requests and bug reports, please open a new issue.